 to be extended if necessary)

-By screening on April 13: turn in a production book that will include
+on April 13:turn in a production

-pre-production material- 300 word introduction to director, your lists, drawings, storyboards, location images/photos, scripts, costume and lighting ideas, cast, crew, music citations, anything you want to be paid for
+scripts, costume and lighting ideas, cast, crew, music citations, anything you

 TIPS

-don’t choose a complex project with complex scenery or a large
+·don’t choose a complex project with complex scenery or a large

 cast

-No MICHAEL BEY.
+·No MICHAEL BEY.

-Remember a good scene does not always need dialogue
+·Remember a good scene does not always need dialogue

-You are not compelled to edit, but you should if this is essential
+·You are not compelled to edit, but you should if this is essential

 to your idea.